bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 I don't know about the number of blockchain transactions, maybe a little bit, but the nice thing is that it's the senders that are sort of sacrificing their privacy, but only really to the recipient and they're doing that anyway, because they're paying the recipient, rather than the recipient revealing it, you know, lowering its privacy.
 But I don't think it's a huge deal and all of these schemes you can choose to just do more off-chain.
-You can just have an identifier that you send via email and yeah it's not as short, that's a downside, but It's just a public key in that case and you can do fun things with it.
+You can just have an identifier that you send via email and yeah it's not as short, that's a downside, but it's just a public key in that case and you can do fun things with it.

 Aaron: 00:19:48

-Well, you want to get into the benefits of this system?
+You want to get into the benefits of this system

+## debating use cases for easypaysy

 Sjors: 00:19:51

-Well, we did some benefits and some downsides.
+We did some benefits and some downsides.
-I would

-## debating use cases for easypaysy

-like to remind the listeners of a chicken-egg problem that was brought up by the infamous ZMNSCPXJ.
+I would like to remind the listeners of a chicken-egg problem that was brought up by the infamous ZmnSCPxj.

 Aaron: 00:20:04